Clacton County High School

 Clacton County High School is a co-educational secondary school and sixth form with academy status, located in Clacton-on-Sea, in the county of Essex, England.

-There are over 1,700 students attending the school.
-It specialises in the arts and is situated next to Clacton Leisure Centre, east of the railway station.
+There are over 1,900 students attending the school.
+It operates across two sites; 11-16 at Walton Road and the sixth form, ‘Sigma Sixth’, based at the Tendring Education Centre on Jaywick Lane.
 The sixth form is working in partnership with other local schools to provide post-16 years education in the Clacton area.